mdibl/biocore_documentation/bioinformatics/worksheets/assembly_worksheet.md

 #### 6.1 Trinity.fasta

 Running the `head -n 5` command on the `Trinity.fasta` file will give us a look into what constitutes our transcriptome assembly

+Keep in mind that every assembly will be a bit different, so your output will vary

 ```
 >TRINITY_DN30_c0_g1_i1 len=259 path=[0:0-258]